jamsoft/JamSoft.AvaloniaUI.Dialogs/README.md

 # Usage - Message Boxes
 ![basic-message-box](https://github.com/jamsoft/JamSoft.AvaloniaUI.Dialogs/blob/master/src/img/message-box.png?raw=true)

+The message box implementation closely follows the .NET/Forms/WPF `MessageBox` class.
+It provides a simple way to show message boxes with various button configurations and icons.
 ## Show Message Box
 ```csharp
 var msgbResult = await _messageBoxService.Show("OK Cancel", "Do you want to carry on?", MsgBoxButton.OkCancel, MsgBoxImage.Question);
 ```
-You can also pass a view model instance to the `Show` method to customise the message box.
+You can also pass a view model instance to the `Show` method to customise the message box using the default provided `MsgBoxViewModel` class.
 ```csharp
 var viewModel = new MsgBoxViewModel("Yes No With Icon", "Do you want to carry on?", MsgBoxButton.YesNo, MsgBoxImage.Warning);
 var btnResult = await _messageBoxService.Show(viewModel);